nucleuslabs/pure-react-datatable/README.md

 }
 ```

-If you `styled-components` or similar CSS-in-JS, you're hooped.
+If you use `styled-components` or similar CSS-in-JS, you're hooped.
 You can use the undocumented `cellComponent` and `rowComponent` props to provide your custom styled components, but `<DataTable>` isn't *fully* customizable yet.

 The defaults for those are simple: